JosianQuintanaArroyoKaizen/agent-txt2sql/README.md

-# Guidance: Setup Amazon Bedrock Agent for Text-to-SQL Using Amazon Athena with Streamlit
+# Guidance: Setup Amazon Bedrock Agent for Text-to-SQL Using Amazon Athena

 ### Table of Contents
 1. [Overview](#overview)